 Trip Leader: Lucy Kenward, skibikerun016 AT hotmail.com

-To register for this trip please contact the Trip Leader, or register online.
-For online registrations, processing fees will be added to your trip cost.
+To register for this trip please contact the Trip Leader.
 The cancellation date (to obtain a full refund) is January 1, 2018.

 This trip is best suited for skiers with a spirit of adventure and a love for quiet, rustic trails.
 We have a planned itinerary but, depending on conditions, we may need to change it on the fly.

 Accommodation is in Merritt (for one night) at the Ramada Hotel.
 Our plan is to ski at Kane Valley on one day and at Logan Lake on the second day.
 Our itinerary however, may change if snow conditions are not suitable.
 If snow conditions are poor in the Merritt area we will head to higher elevations north of Merritt and ski at Stake Lake on the first day.
 On the second day we will ski (or snowshoe) at Logan Lake.
 (Manning Park may also be an option if the Merritt area is very short on snow.)
 For those who prefer a day of skiing and a day of sbnowshoeing, there are 5km of snowshoeing trails at Logan Lake (or 12 km at Stake Lake or 15km at Manning Park).
 Skiers may also prefer to bring metal-edged skis for this trip.